-Rhyacornis bicolor is endemic to the Philippines, where it occurs principally in the Cordillera Central and also the Sierra Madre mountains on Luzon.
-There are two recently discovered 1960s records from central Mindoro dating from the 1960s, but there is very little habitat remaining here and no recent records (Clement and Rose 2015, Collar 2019).
-Overall, the species is uncommon and probably declining, owing to its restricted habitat use within a limited range.
-Nevertheless, it appears to be locally common, with pairs separated by intervals of only 200-300 m along suitable streams on Mt Polis, and reports of it being common in Kalinga (D. Allen in litt.
-2012). although evidence suggests that in some places its occurrence may be spatially and temporally patchy.
+This species is endemic to the Philippines, where it occurs principally in the Cordillera Central and also the Sierra Madre mountains on Luzon, typically above 300 m.
+There are two records from central Mindoro dating from the 1960s, but there is very little habitat remaining here and no recent records (Clement and Rose 2015, Collar 2019).
+Overall, the species is uncommon and likely declining, owing to its restricted habitat use within a limited range.
+Nevertheless, it appears to be locally common, with pairs separated by intervals of only 200-300 m along suitable streams on Mt Polis, and there are reports of it being common in Kalinga (D. Allen in litt.
+2012).
+Yet, evidence suggests that in some places its occurrence may be spatially and temporally patchy.

 It inhabits the margins of clear, undisturbed, fast-flowing and rocky-sided mountain streams and rivers, above 300 m.
 Adjacent habitat includes tropical montane forest, pine forest or just scrub and scattered trees.
-Records from Dalton Pass, between August and December, indicate that some birds wander post-breeding.
+Records from Dalton Pass between August and December indicate that some birds wander post-breeding.
 Its primary diet includes small invertebrates (Collar 2020).

-Stream pollution and siltation caused by mining and logging are threats, as is the increasing use of agro-chemicals, all of which negatively affect water quality and prey abundance.
-A provincial ban on mining was recently rescinded, placing many streams at high risk from toxic pollution due to gold mining, which uses mercury in the refining process and is largely unregulated (D. Allen in litt.
+Stream pollution and siltation caused by mining and logging are significant threats, as is the increasing use of agro-chemicals, all of which negatively affect water quality and prey abundance.
+Many streams are at risk from toxic pollution due to gold mining, which uses mercury in the refining process and is largely unregulated (D. Allen in litt.
 2007).
-As a result, gold mining has become more widespread in recent years, along with the use of mercury in the refining process, which can lead to the pollution of watercourses.
-In addition to current mining activities, watercourses may also have been polluted by past mining operations (D. Allen in litt.
+Watercourses may also have been polluted by past mining operations (D. Allen in litt.
 2012).
 Within Mt Pulog National Park, cultivation and clearing of forest are common, both of which are likely to cause erosion and siltation in due course.
 There is also increasing use of fertilisers, herbicides and pesticides by local farmers.
 Very few suitable, forest-flanked watercourses remain in Mt Iglit-Baco National Park (Mindoro), and there are no recent records of the species from the island, whilst Mt Data (Luzon) is almost devoid of forest, although some trees were preserved along streams to limit erosion.
-A vast proportion of Benguet province is now under intense cultivation, although forest areas with poor road access are likely to have survived (D. Allen in litt.
+Much of Benguet province is now under intense cultivation (D. Allen in litt.
 2007), and road access has improved in recent years potentially impacting previously undisturbed streams within the species's range.

 Conservation Actions Underway

-It occurs in Balbalasang-Balbalan National Park in Kalinga, Mt Pulog National Park and the Northern Sierra Madre Natural Park on Luzon, and there are records from the 1960s from Mt Iglit-Baco National Park on Mindoro.
-There is also a recent record from the Maria Aurora Memorial National Park (J. K. Panopio in litt.
+It occurs in Balbalasang-Balbalan National Park in Kalinga, Mt Pulog National Park and the Northern Sierra Madre Natural Park on Luzon, and there are records from the 1960s from Mt Iglit-Baco National Park on Mindoro (Collar et al. 1999).
+There are recent records from the Maria Aurora Memorial National Park (J. K. Panopio in litt.
 2019), which receives nominal protection.

 Conservation Actions Proposed